All Episodes

 And I can't thank you enough, Sean.

-In the very beginning, you knew something was rotten.
+In the very beginning, you knew something was rotten, and you pursued it.

-Everyone said, Oh, there's nothing there.
+Everyone said, oh, there's nothing there.

 He's imagining conspiracy theories.